QuTech-Delft/qne-adk/docs/experiment_configuration.rst

 Experiment.json configuration
 =============================

 In experiment.json you can adjust which network and which nodes/channels you use.
 In addition, you can adjust the values you entered as inputs when configuring your application.
 The experiment.json file is built up out of two parts, namely: the ``meta`` and ``asset``.

 Meta
 ----

-The ``meta`` attribute contains three attributes that describe the runtime configuration.
-This entails the backend is local on which the experiment is run, how many times to run, and a short description:
+The ``meta`` attribute contains the attributes that describe the runtime configuration.
+This entails the application for which this experiment is created, the backend on which the experiment is run, a short description of the experiment, how many times to run, and the name of the experiment:

 .. literalinclude:: json_examples/experiment_meta_layout.json
   :language: JSON